wootencl/apidocs-v4/source/includes/_claimstatus.md

 Field | Description
 ----- | -----------
-patient | Information about a patient including any matching claims patient.claims | A list of matching claims returned by the trading partner for a claims status request patient.claims.adjudication_finalized_date | The date adjudication was finalized for the claim patient.claims.applied_to_deductible | Boolean that indicates whether or not claim charges are applied to the deductible patient.claims.check_number | The check or EFT trace number for a claim payment. patient.claims.claim_control_number | The Payer's Claim Control Number patient.claims.claim_payment_amount | The amount that's been paid on the claim patient.claims.remittance_date | The date the check was issued or EFT funds became available patient.claims.service_date | The date services were performed or started for the claim service period patient.claims.service_end_date | The date services ended for the claim service period patient.claims.services | A list of services linked to the claim patient.claims.services.charge_amount | The amount charged for a particular service on the claim patient.claims.services.cpt_code | The CPT code indicating the type of service that was performed patient.claims.services.payment_amount | The amount paid for a particular service on the claim patient.claims.services.service_date | The date the service was performed or started for the claim service period patient.claims.services.service_end_date | The date the service ended for the claim service period patient.claims.services.statuses | A listing of status information for the claim patient.claims.services.statuses.status_category | A verbose message about the general category of the service's claim status (e.g. accepted, rejected, etc.) This value is suitable for display to users of a system utilizing the claims status API.
-A full listing of possible values can be found here patient.claims.services.statuses.status_category_code | The code indicating the general category of the service's claim status.
+patient | Information about a patient including any matching claims. patient.claims | A list of matching claims returned by the trading partner for a claims status request. patient.claims.adjudication_finalized_date | The date adjudication was finalized for the claim. patient.claims.applied_to_deductible | Boolean that indicates whether or not claim charges are applied to the deductible. patient.claims.check_number | The check or EFT trace number for a claim payment. patient.claims.claim_control_number | The Payer's Claim Control Number. patient.claims.claim_payment_amount | The amount that's been paid on the claim. patient.claims.remittance_date | The date the check was issued or EFT funds became available. patient.claims.service_date | The date services were performed or started for the claim service period. patient.claims.service_end_date | The date services ended for the claim service period. patient.claims.services | A list of services linked to the claim. patient.claims.services.charge_amount | The amount charged for a particular service on the claim. patient.claims.services.cpt_code | The CPT code indicating the type of service that was performed. patient.claims.services.payment_amount | The amount paid for a particular service on the claim. patient.claims.services.service_date | The date the service was performed or started for the claim service period. patient.claims.services.service_end_date | The date the service ended for the claim service period. patient.claims.services.statuses | A listing of status information for the claim. patient.claims.services.statuses.status_category | A verbose message about the general category of the service's claim status (e.g. accepted, rejected, etc.).
+This value is suitable for display to users of a system utilizing the claims status API.
+A full listing of possible values can be found [here](http://www.wpc-edi.com/reference/codelists/healthcare/claim-status-category-codes/). patient.claims.services.statuses.status_category_code | The code indicating the general category of the service's claim status.
 The status category code is more appropriate for use by the software using the claims status API to categorize the information.
-A full listing of codes can be found here patient.claims.services.statuses.status_code | Indicates the status of the service on the claim.
+A full listing of codes can be found [here](http://www.wpc-edi.com/reference/codelists/healthcare/claim-status-category-codes/). patient.claims.services.statuses.status_code | Indicates the status of the service on the claim.
 This status code provides more detail to support the status category.
 This value is suitable for display to users of a system utilizing the claims status API.
-A full listing of possible values can be found here patient.claims.statuses | A listing of status information for the claim patient.claims.statuses.status_category | A verbose message about the general category of the claim's status (e.g. accepted, rejected, etc.) This value is suitable for display to users of a system utilizing the claims status API.
-A full listing of possible values can be found here patient.claims.statuses.status_category_code | The code indicating the general category of the claim's status.
+A full listing of possible values can be found [here](http://www.wpc-edi.com/reference/codelists/healthcare/claim-status-codes/). patient.claims.statuses | A listing of status information for the claim. patient.claims.statuses.status_category | A verbose message about the general category of the claim's status (e.g. accepted, rejected, etc.).
+This value is suitable for display to users of a system utilizing the claims status API.
+A full listing of possible values can be found [here](http://www.wpc-edi.com/reference/codelists/healthcare/claim-status-category-codes/). patient.claims.statuses.status_category_code | The code indicating the general category of the claim's status.
 The status category code is more appropriate for use by the software using the claims status API to categorize the information.
-A full listing of codes can be found here patient.claims.statuses.status_code | Indicates the status of the claim.
+A full listing of codes can be found [here](http://www.wpc-edi.com/reference/codelists/healthcare/claim-status-category-codes/]. patient.claims.statuses.status_code | Indicates the status of the claim.
 This status code provides more detail to support the status category.
 This value is suitable for display to users of a system utilizing the claims status API.
-A full listing of possible values can be found here patient.claims.total_claim_amount | The total charges submitted for the claim patient.first_name | The patient’s first name as specified on their policy patient.id | The patient’s member identifier patient.last_name | The patient’s last name as specified on their policy
+A full listing of possible values can be found [here](http://www.wpc-edi.com/reference/codelists/healthcare/claim-status-category-codes/). patient.claims.total_claim_amount | The total charges submitted for the claim. patient.first_name | The patient’s first name as specified on their policy. patient.id | The patient’s member identifier. patient.last_name | The patient’s last name as specified on their policy.

 > Example claims status response when the trading partner is unable to locate any matching claims